This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your breasts feel different before and after breastfeeding.
 Your breasts should feel full before breastfeeding your baby and softer after.
 This means that your baby is emptying your breasts during breastfeeding.

-- Your baby feeds 8 or more times each day.
-Your baby may let you know when he is ready to breastfeed.
-He may be wide awake and moving his arms and legs more.
-He may turn his head toward your breast and move his mouth more.
-He may put his hand up to his mouth and suck his fingers or his fist.
-You may need to wake your baby to feed him.
+- Your baby feeds 8 to 12 times each day.
+Your baby may let you know when he or she is ready to breastfeed.
+He or she may be wide awake and moving his or her arms and legs more.
+He or she may turn his or her head toward your breast and move his or her mouth more.
+He or she may put his or her hand up to his or her mouth and suck the fingers or fist.
+You may need to wake your baby to feed him or her.

 For support and more information: